boryspaulewicz/bhsdtr/ordinal/Readme.md

 The SDT model seems to fit very well in a sense that the observed distributions of responses are well within the 95% posterior predictive intervals for each participant.
 However, this does not mean much; an SDT model with multiple criteria is not saturated, so it does not have to fit the data, but it does not leave too many degrees of freedom in the data, so we can safely assume a priori that it will usually fit the data well, regardless if it is true or not.

-The discrepancy between the sample average *d'* estimates from both models is not really a consequence of allowing for negative *d'* values in the ordinal model.
+The discrepancy between the average *d'* estimates from both models is not really a consequence of allowing for negative *d'* values in the ordinal model.
 This discrepancy is a consequence of the assumed distribution of individual shifts / *d'* values.
 In the ordinal model we assumed that the shifts (*= d'*) are normally distributed, whereas in the SDT model we assumed that *log(d')* are normally distributed.
 We can see if the assumption that *log(d')* (or *d'*) are normally distributed is approximately correct in our dataset.
 First, let's take a look at participant-specific delta estimates in the SDT model:

 ``` r
 delta2 = apply(s2[['delta_fixed[1,1]']] + s2[, grep('delta_random_1', names(s2))], 2, mean)